Automattic/jetpack/readme.txt

 * Carousel: fix PHP Notice with images using custom meta.
 * General: fix images shown in the dashboard when Jetpack is installed in a directory different than `jetpack`.
 * Lazy Images: make sure Lazy Load can be triggered even when images are added to the content very late.
+* Stats: make sure the Stats script is XHTML compliant.
 * Widgets: Mailchimp - avoid conflicts with jQuery UI.

 = 5.7.1 =